Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Vector bundles on Fano threefolds of genus

 We can consider the closed subvarieties of the Brill-Noether variety $W^1_{1,6}$ described by the following conditions:

 Moreover, we have the following involution:

 A suggestion due to the referee helped us in making more precise the statement of the following proposition.
-The condition that $\Gamma$ can be represented as a plane septic with 8 nodes holds if $\Gamma$ is general.
+The condition that $\Gamma$ can be represented as a plane septic with 8 nodes holds if $\Gamma$ is general, see e.g.\ \cite{logan}.

 \begin{prop} The sets ${\sf C}$ and ${\sf G}$ are interchanged by the involution $\tau$, and are both isomorphic to the product $\Gamma \times W^1_{1,5}$.

 The intersection ${\sf C} \cap {\sf G} \subset W^1_{1,6}$ is a finite cover of the curve $W^1_{1,5}$.
 If $\Gamma$ can be represented as a plane septic with 8 nodes, the degree of this cover is $16$. \end{prop}